Best Chainsaw Storage Ideas: Ways to Store in the Garage, Wall, Etc.

 You may not know, but there are two types of shelves you can build to store your different chainsaw types.
 If you have plenty of wall space, building a vertical shelf will not only keep your tools organized but also makes them more accessible.

-Preferably, we advise constructing the vertical shelf as high as your waist so you can easily grab tools.
+Preferably, construct the vertical shelf as high as your waist so you can easily grab tools.
 And then, cut slits that are big enough for the frames of your chainsaws.
 The only dilemma is you may need storage that kids can’t access.

 chainsaw on a rack